 This course will be reviewed and updated by the lecturer on an annual basis.
-Evaluation of the course will take place in accordance with the evaluation cycle set up by the feedback to the students on the evaluation and to address any complaints.
+Evaluation of the course will take place in accordance with the evaluation cycle set up by the Faculty.
+This means that the course will be evaluated at least once in every three years.
+Evaluation will take place at the end of the first term to enable the lecturer to provide feedback to the students on the evaluation and to address any complaints.
 Students are invited to discuss their difficulties and problems with this course either personally or through their student representative with the lecturer.